Subcontracting - Definition

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

-Subcontracting refers to a situation in which a main contractor hires other individuals to perform a certain amount of work in a project.
-The main individual who undertakes a contract with a company assigns some part of the work to another person called the subcontractor.
+Subcontracting refers to a situation in which a main contractor hires other individuals to perform a certain amount of work or specific tasks in a project.
+The main individual who undertakes a contract with a company (the general contractor) assigns some part of the work to another person (the subcontractor).

 The subcontractor is generally considered an independent contractor rather than an employee.
 This determination is based upon the level of control exercised by the independent contractor or the autonomy granted to the contractor.